maartene/DCJam2025/docs/BACKLOG.md

     - ✅ During update
     - ✅ Only when they are within melee range
     - ✅ Only when their cooldown expires
-    - Attack a random party member in the front of the party
+    - Attack a random (alive) party member in the front of the party

 - Ranged enemies should
     - Be able to attack all party members individually